Module scenariogeneration.xodr.signals_objects

 Methods

-get_element() Returns the full ElementTree of the class get_attributes() Returns a dictionary of all xml attributes
+get_element() Returns the full ElementTree representation of the Tunnel. get_attributes() Returns a dictionary of all XML attributes of the Tunnel.

 Parameters